krsukanto/openshift-tekton-june-2022/Day1/README.md

 - it is an Operating System optimized for Containerized applications
 - an Operating system that is optimized to be used in an Orchestration Platfrom like RedHat OpenShift
 - it comes with CRI-O container runtime pre-installed
-- it is easy to upgrade the OS with OpenShift commands
+- it is easy to upgrade the OS with OpenShift commanSchedulerds
 - it follows many container best practices, it enforces best practice by imposing certain restrictions on our containerized applications
 - Restrictions imposed by CoreOS
   - certain ports like 80 is reserved